nowzoo/ngx-list/README.md

 #### interface INgxListBoostrapOptions

 Options to control language, markup, etc. for the bootstrap components.
-All keys are optional.
+Pass them directly to the components as inputs, or use the [`NGX_LIST_BOOTSTRAP_OPTIONS` token](#const-ngx_list_bootstrap_options) to provide your default options.

 - `firstPageButtonTitle?: string` Optional.
 Default: `'First Page'`.
 Used for `title` and `aria-label`.
 - `firstPageButtonHTML?: string` Optional.
 Default: &larrb; (`'&larrb;'`).
 The `innerHTML` of the button.